Nigel Osborne: Career

 Osborne has pioneered methods of using music and the creative arts to support children who are victims of conflict.
 This approach was developed during the war in Bosnia-Herzegovina (1992–95), and since then this work has been implemented widely in the Balkan region, the Caucasus, the Middle East, East Africa, South East Asia and India.
-He was also been awarded the Freedom Prize of the Peace Institute, Sarajevo, for his work for Bosnian children during the siege of the city.
-He has worked actively in many human rights initiatives, including the Workers' Defence Committee in Poland (1970–89), Citizens' Forum and the Jazz Section with Václav Havel in former Czechoslovakia (1987–1989), for Syrian refugee support organisations and directly for the Government of Bosnia-Herzegovina during the genocide.
+He was also awarded the Freedom Prize of the Peace Institute, Sarajevo, for his work for Bosnian children during the siege of the city.
+Osborne has worked actively in human rights initiatives, Workers' Defence Committee in Poland (1970–89), Citizens' Forum and the Jazz Section with Václav Havel in former Czechoslovakia (1987–1989), for Syrian refugee support organisations.
+During the genocide Osborne worked directly for the Government of Bosnia-Herzegovina.
 From 2012 until 2014, Osborne served as co-chair of the Global Agenda Committee for Arts in Society for the World Economic Forum.

-In 2004 he began a long term artistic relationship with Tina Ellen Lee of Opera Circus, a chamber opera and music theatre company now based in West Dorset UK.
-Together they developed and produced the Bosnian sevdah opera Differences in Demolitions with Bosnian poet Goran Simić and Scottish conductor William Conway.
-They toured through BiH in 2017 and in 2010 performed this first ever live opera in Srebrenica before heading for Vienna and the Hofburg.
+In 2004 Osborne began an artistic relationship with 'Opera Circus', a chamber opera and music theatre company based in West Dorset UK during which the Bosnian sevdah opera Differences in Demolitions was produced, with Bosnian poet Goran Simić and Scottish conductor William Conway.
+Opera Circus toured through BiH in 2017.

-Osborne has been active in supporting the development of new music technologies, for example the Skoog, and is co-inventor with Paul Robertson of X-System, an informatic modelling of the musical brain capable of predicting emotional response to music of any culture, designed for both medical and leisure applications.
-He is currently a field worker for SAWA for Development and Aid in Lebanon.
+Osborne has been active in supporting the development of new music technologies, for example the Skoog, and is co-inventor with Paul Robertson of X-System, an 'informatic modelling of the musical brain'.
 In December 2017 he received the British Academy of Songwriters, Composers, and Authors' (BASCA) Award for Inspiration.
-He continues to work in special education development in Scotland, Sweden, Croatia and India.
-He was awarded both the Queen's Prize and Music Industry Prize for innovation in education, and was recently made honorary fellow of the Educational Institute of Scotland.
+Osborne was awarded both the Queen's Prize and Music Industry Prize for innovation in education, and was recently made honorary fellow of the Educational Institute of Scotland.
 He is a director of the Scottish educational development company, Tapestry Partnership.

 In 2017, Osborne was commissioned by the Royal Liverpool Philharmonic Orchestra to arrange Sgt.
-Pepper's Lonely Hearts Club Band for the It Was Fifty Years Ago Today concerts with the Bootleg Beatles performed to capacity crowds at the Royal Albert Hall and Echo Arena Liverpool.
+Pepper's Lonely Hearts Club Band for the ‘It Was Fifty Years Ago Today’ concerts with the Bootleg Beatles performed to capacity crowds at the Royal Albert Hall and Echo Arena Liverpool.